fail0verflow/hbc/README.md

 ## Build instructions

-You need DevkitPPC and libogc installed, and the DEVKITPRO/DEVKITPPC environment variables correctly set.
+You need devkitPPC and libogc installed, and the DEVKITPRO/DEVKITPPC environment variables correctly set.
 Use the latest available versions.
 Make sure you have libogc/libfat, and also install the following 3rd party libraries: